‘Nature makes rocks, people make stones’ – Isamu Noguchi

 On my way to Terschelling, I had a meeting at KNAW (Royal Dutch Academy of Science) as I was nominated for a residency at NIAS (Netherlands Institute for Advanced Study in the Humanities and Social Sciences).
 I brought with me a collection of Sphagnum moss and put it on the library table as a conversation piece.

 An ethical dilemma or “seagrass mimics”?

 On the island of Ibiza (2019), I picked up a strand of Posidonia Oceanica on the beach.
 Living seagrass, indicator of the quality of water.
 From the underwater prairies of the Mediterranean, that are protected as Unesco World Heritage since 1999.
 As a real tourist I decided to appropriate a souvenir and adopted this Posidonia.
 I filled a plastic juice bottle from the supermarket with sea water.
 Together with organic sediments and plastic particles, my Posidonia traveled back to the Netherlands.
 I ignored customs regulations, that prohibit the export of living species to prevent the spread of (invasive) species.
-A fine example of an intentional illegal anthropochour (human induced) transport.
+A fine example of an intentional illegal human-mediated dispersal.
 Driven by a romantic and naive vision of a Wadden Sea with a Posidonia Plantation.
 Once at home, I put the bottle on my work table in the sunlight and forgot about it.
 After a few weeks I was shocked to see that the sea water had turned green.
 My rescue attempt with replacement North Sea water was not to the benefit of my Posidonia.
 Through my arrogant and anthropocentric action, I created an ethical dilemma: I killed a plant.